 Disadvantage of Starting a Home Business

 The one major disadvantage of starting a home business is startup costs.
 In fact, this is the very thing that causes most people to shy away from doing it.
-That fear of investing a lot of money at first and not being able to make it back within a reasonable amount of time.
-It's a risk, and understandably “safer” to just go to work for someone else and know that paycheck is coming every week.
+That fear of investing money at first into something and not being able to make it back within a reasonable amount of time.
+It's a risk, and understandably many people believe it is “safer” to just go to work for someone else and know that paycheck is coming every week.

 #1 – Blogging